-Incident Response is a 24-hour news service dedicated to covering public safety in Southeastern Wisconsin.
+Incident Response is a not-for-profit media outlet dedicated to covering public safety in the United States.
 Founded in 2012 by Asher Heimermann, Incident Response has become recognized for breaking news coverage, often covering incidents before traditional media outlets.

 Incident Response produces high quality multimedia content relating to public safety incidents and specializes in documenting fires, auto accidents, technical rescues, law enforcement situations as well as training and drills.